Nottingham-CTU/REDCap-UI-Tweaker/README.md

 time they load the *REDCap Home* page or the *My Projects* page following login.
 If the *My Projects* page is the first page shown after login, the user is immediately redirected to their project.

+### Allow custom from addresses in alerts
+Provides an option when adding an alert to enter an email from address that is not provided in the dropdown list.
+If this option is enabled, use the *regular expression to validate custom from addresses* option to restrict the addresses which can be used (e.g. to limit to your own domain).

+### Alerts simplified view
+If enabled, a button will be added to the alerts and notifications page to show a simplified view.
+This will provide an overview of the alerts as a table.
+Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+Other modules can add information to the alerts simplified view.
+If you are a module developer, see the [alert provider guide](README-AlertProvider.md) for more information.

+### Codebook simplified view
+If enabled, a button will be added to the codebook page to show a simplified view.
+This will hide any buttons and icons from the codebook table, remove the field number column, simplify the instrument headings and move the field annotations to a separate column.
+Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+### Instrument mapping simplified view
+If enabled, a button will be added to the designate instruments for events page to show a simplified view.
+This will provide a simple table of which instruments are on each event, in which all arms are shown at once.
+Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+### User rights simplified view
+If enabled, a button will be added to the user rights page to show a simplified view.
+This will provide an overview of the user rights as a table showing the rights granted to each role.
+This includes the basic rights and the data viewing/export rights for each data entry instrument.
+Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

 ## Project-level configuration options